 Scott R. Sturzl, C.P.M., Vice President, Institute for Supply Management, 480-752-6276, extension 3105, email@example.com

 Gwen Turner, Manager, PGS, Pfizer, Inc., 212.573.2656, firstname.lastname@example.org

 92nd Annual International Conference Proceedings - 2007 - Las Vegas, NV

-How aware are you of what influences the decisions you make?
-Participate in this two-way dialogue as you build an awareness of influence — both positive and negative — across the spectrum of all that you do.
-The presentation includes examples of ways to manage influence in terms of ethical behavior.
-Areas of discussion include what is influence, sources of influence, examples of how people are influenced and how to manage influence.
+How aware are you of what influences the decisions you make everyday?
+This session is designed to help you build an awareness of influence — both positive and negative — across the spectrum of all that you do.
+The ISM Ethical Standards Commitee provides examples of ways to manage influence in terms of ethical behavior.
+Key areas of discussion include: What is influence?; Sources of influence; Examples of how people get influenced; How do you manage influence?